Moz1987/MOZ-s-Particles/README.md

 if you want collision i suggest adding them only on one of the 4 in total emitters, i am left handed so i have them on one of the emitters of left hand only.
 Or just lower down the emission rate XD

+Added: Final IK limb version (fas superior to fixed joints, smoother and works in any vrchat world)
+Fixed: Broken animation path from v7
+NOTES: IK version uses different animations, copy the keyframes inside its prefab folder not the normal ones

 Credits: